 - 58. Learned helplessness is an example of the power of

 - (A) expectation

 - (B) positive reinforcement

 - (C) negative reinforcement

 - (D) classical conditioning

 - (E) prepared learning

 - 59. According to cognitive theorist Jean Piaget, children in which of the following stages of cognitive development are egocentric, or unable to understand another person's perspective?

-- (A) Sensorimotor stage
+- (A) Sensorimotor

-- (B) Pre-operational
+- (B) Preoperational

 - (C) Concrete operational

 - (D) Formal operational

-- (E) Pre-conventional stage
+- (E) Preconventional

 - 60. Georgia works in the local hospital because she wishes to help others, while Kathy works in the hospital strictly to make money.
 Their individual motivations demonstrate the difference between

 - (A) primary and secondary drives

 - (B) positive and negative loci of control

 - (C) sympathetic and autonomic motivation

 - (D) instinctive and derived drives

 - (E) intrinsic and extrinsic motivation

 - 61. People who struggle with depression often have trouble sleeping in part because of

 - (A) elevated endorphin levels

 - (B) decreased GABA levels

 - (C) depleted epinephrine levels

 - (D) increased dopamine levels

 - (E) low serotonin levels

-- 62. Tristan, a seven-year-old male, has an IQ of 128.
-Tristan's mental age is
+- 62. An emergency room employs four nurses.
+Sometimes, all four are working.
+Other times, only two are working.
+Regardless of how many nurses are working, it always takes about two hours for them to prepare an emergency room for the day.
+Which concept best accounts for this fact?

-- (A) seven
+- (A) group polarization

-- (B) eight
+- (B) role convergence

-- (C) nine
+- (C) social loafing

-- (D) ten
+- (D) deindividuation

-- (E) eleven
+- (E) bystander effect